 My breath is shaking.
 I hear those very heavy boots coming right over here.
 I still can't move!
 I hear the footsteps stop.
 The door handle of my apartment starts to make some noise.
 He is trying to get in!
 He is pushing the door!

 Please God!
 Help me!
-I do not want to die!
+I don't want to die!

 My heart is about to burst.
-I faint.
+Then I faint.

 It dawns a few hours later.
 I wake up in the morning to the hustle that is heard in the building.
 This time I can move.
 By the time the police arrive, it is obviously too late for that lonely old man...